ganeshjaiwal/100-days-of-code/log.md

 Only tried some new #Angular Material components, like a mat dialog box with data passing in and out from Dialog box.
 Also tried some small CSS animations with SVG.

+### Day 23: July 6, 2020

+**Today's Progress**: Started working on the #Flutter app again.
+Tried Dismissible widget in flutter used almost all properties of that widget.

+It feels much better when I try something different than the video tutorials. (if it works perfectlyFace with hand over mouth)

+### Day 24: July 7, 2020

+**Today's Progress**: Today's day was awesome.Smiling face with heart-shaped eyes Worked on #flutter app, started working on the product details page. learn to create an image carousel.

+Trying to match myntra's product details page design.

+### Day 25: July 8, 2020

+**Today's Progress**: Continued on flutter app design.
 <!-- **Link(s) to work** -->
 <!-- 1.
 [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string) -->
 <!-- 2.
 [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->